iandreariley/pisa_visualization/README.md

 for sample-size n, and multiplying that by the standard error of the sample.
 To keep the page loading time short, I did this work in R and exported the massaged data to a .tsv file that is loaded by the d3 code, rather than having d3 do the work on the entire dataset in response to a get request.
+Rather than including error bars or other indications of that threshold, I decided to simply state it in the text.
+I felt that error bars would make the graphic too cluttered and unreadable.

 ###### Weighting the Cumulative Mean
 The second point made by the Udacity reviewer is that, by calculating the cumulative